 Without goals — or with ineffective ones — employees may duplicate efforts, get distracted, or waste time on projects that don’t bring the company any closer to its desired results.

 One of the first steps of implementing a new goal-setting framework is getting executive buy-in.
 Your executive team will likely have questions and concerns about large-scale strategic changes, so it’s important to come prepared with the necessary information and answers to address their concerns.

 Common C-Suite Concerns and How to Answer Them

 Here’s a look at the most common questions and concerns leadership teams have about OKRs and other goal-setting frameworks, and how HR teams can tackle them with confidence and expertise.

 1. “Implementing a new goal-setting strategy will take too much time.
 We need results now.”

 Success doesn’t happen overnight or without a plan.
 Chances are, if you’re proposing a new goal-setting strategy to your executive team, there’s a reason you’re having this conversation in the first place: Something your company is currently doing isn’t working, or could be improved upon.

-To address your leadership team’s concerns about how long implementing this process could take, first walk them through how a new goal strategy could benefit the business.
+To address your leadership team’s concerns about turnaround time, first walk them through how a new goal strategy could benefit the business.
 Explain how efficient goals can ensure every department, team, and individual is aligned and steadily moving toward your overall company objectives.
 Effective goals guide your teams’ efforts, keep employees laser-focused, and help the organization achieve the desired outcomes quicker and more efficiently.
 Without an overarching plan, teams might have conflicting goals or duplicative efforts, which can slow down or hurt company progress.